ac6y/slac_exc/README.md

 The container associated with [this repo](https://github.com/ac6y/slac_exc) has been made [publically readable](https://ghcr.io/ac6y/slac_exc/relion-app:latest).

 To pull and run it via the Apptainer runtime, first make sure Apptainer has been installed, eg via the command provided by apptainer.org that installs it in unprivileged mode:

 [Install unprivileged from pre-built binaries](https://apptainer.org/docs/admin/main/installation.html#install-unprivileged-from-pre-built-binaries)

 After installation, make sure that the apptainer binary is on your environment's path.

-Now you should be able to pull and run the publically available image directly without any authentication by running:
+Now you should be able to pull and run the publically available image directly without any authentication by simply typing `make` to run the command using the Makefile, or by running the command manually:

 ```
-make
+apptainer run docker://ghcr.io/ac6y/slac_exc/relion-app:latest
 ```

 ## Building the container image